heber-silva/CKA-Obsidian-Vault/Security/Role Based Access Control Good Practices.md

 Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is a key security control to ensure that cluster users and workloads have only the access to resources required to execute their roles.
 It is important to ensure that, when designing permissions for cluster users, the cluster administrator understands the areas where privilege escalation could occur, to reduce the risk of excessive access leading to security incidents.

-The good practices laid out here should be read in conjunction with the general [RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#restrictions-on-role-creation-or-update).
+The good practices laid out here should be read in conjunction with the general [](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#restrictions-on-role-creation-or-update).

 ## General good practice[](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#general-good-practice)